Viva Colombia - La Ciudad Perdida

 Aug 13–18, 2024 in Colombia ⋅ ☀️ 21 °C

 Time to explore continent number six on this trip and it starts with Colombia.
-While not my first time in the country, there are quite a few things that I have on my list that I did not get to do last time.
-The first one being La Ciudad Perdida, or the Lost City.
-The Lost City was built in 700 by the Tayrona people and was abandoned in 1650, i.e. it is older than Machu Picchu.
+First off, I wanted to explore La Ciudad Perdida, or the Lost City.
+The Lost City was built in 700 by the Tayrona people and was abandoned in 1650.

-So, once I arrived in the country and my hostel, I quickly joined a tour and on the 15th August, we were off to find and explore the Lost City.
-It is not an easy feat to reach as it requires a 4-Day return trek roughly 55km through the Colombian jungle in 36 degrees heat, 70-80% humidity and total elevation gain of 2400m (lots of ups and downs).
-There is no train, car or bus service to get there, so the only way to reach the Lost City is to walk through that jungle - a true adventure.
+I joined a tour and we were off to find the Lost City.
+It is not an easy feat to reach as it requires a 4-Day return trek roughly 55km through the Colombian jungle in 36 degrees heat, 70-80% humidity and total elevation gain of 2400m.
+The only way to reach it is to walk through that jungle - a true adventure.

-I am not gonna lie, it was definitely a tough hike with sometimes very bad paths, bridges that would not pass any inspections in Europe and hungry mosquitos.
-However, it was so worth it.
-Our guides (head guide + translator) were amazing as they brought the very interesting, bloody and drug-fueled history of this region and its inhabitants to life (farmers, guerrilla groups, drug traffickers, pirates, indigenous peoples).
-In addition, we saw all sorts of animals and jumped into natural pools or rivers whenever we had the chance.
+It was definitely a tough hike with sometimes very bad paths and hungry mosquitos.
+However, it was worth it.
+Our guides were amazing as they brought the very interesting, bloody and drug-fuelled history of this region and its inhabitants to life (farmers, guerrilla groups, drug traffickers, pirates, indigenous peoples).
+In addition, we jumped into natural pools or rivers whenever we had the chance.

-While being a streneous walk, it definitely had some fun elements, as we crossed rivers on stones, enjoyed amazing viewpoints of the Colombian jungle and craved the delicious breakfasts, lunches and dinners that our chef prepared in the camps for us.
-Everyday, we woke up at 5am in order to take advantage of the cooler mornings on our hike.
+For the first 1.5 days, we walked 26km to reach Camp 3 located at the base of the Lost City.
+It was a strenuous walk, but had some fun elements, as we crossed rivers on stones, enjoyed amazing viewpoints of the jungle and craved the delicious breakfasts, lunches and dinners that our chef prepared.
+Everyday, we woke up at 5am in order to take advantage of the cooler mornings.

-On the morning of Day 3, it was finally time to reach the Lost City.
-To get there from our camp required a short 30 minute largely flat walk and then a total of 1200 (!) ancient steps up to reach the city.
+On Day 3, it was time to reach the Lost City.
+To get there required a 30 minute flat walk and then a total of 1200 (!) ancient steps up to reach the city.
 In other words, just before 7am on Day 3, we reached the Lost City.

 Over the following 4h, we explored the ins and outs of it, listened to the fascinating story of its abandonment and re-discovery in 1973, took countless pictures and simply sat down at the highest point and soaked in the atmosphere.

 It truly is a magical place.
-Yes, it might not be as spectacular as other famous archeological sites such as Machu Picchu, but imagining the history and everyday life in the city unfolding in front of your inner eye and getting a sense of the soul of the place was truly awe-inspring.
+It might not be as spectacular as Machu Picchu, but imagining the history and everyday life in the city unfolding in front of your inner eye and getting a sense of the soul of the place was truly awe-inspring.

 Sitting there at the top of the city gave me some inner peace paired with a sense of adventure.
 Experiences like these are the reason I travel the world.
 To get to know different cultures, different places and different lives.